Anti-slavery and human trafficking statement 2020

 The management of human rights risk and impact in our business operations is embedded into existing management systems and processes.
 Our management teams are responsible for ensuring compliance with local laws and regulations.
 Our functional teams work with the business leaders to ensure compliance with this policy.

 All employees receive regular communications and mandated training on ethical behaviours; we track completion of this training as part of our all employee performance metrics.
-Where appropriate, we provide additional training on the standards and principles referred to in our Global Human Rights policy.
+Where appropriate, we provide additional training on the standards and principles referred to in our Human Rights policy.
 In particular we support awareness training with groups that have direct oversight into human rights related concerns.

 In the event that any future investigation identifies confirmed or potential victims of modern slavery we will work to the best interests and protection of these individuals or groups.